apple/swift-nio/Sources/NIOCore/Docs.docc/swift-concurrency.md

 #### Where should your code live?

-Before the introduction of Swift Concurrency both, implementations of network protocols and business logic, were often written inside ``ChannelHandler``s.
+Before the introduction of Swift Concurrency both implementations of network protocols and business logic were often written inside ``ChannelHandler``s.
 This made it easier to get started; however, it came with some downsides.
 First, implementing business logic inside channel handlers requires the business logic to also handle all of the invariants that the ``ChannelHandler`` protocol brings with it.
 This often requires